-4. National closing and offer days
+5. National closing and offer days

-The government has set national closing and offer dates for applications for normal admissions.
-These dates only apply to applications for reception and year 3 classes in junior schools for entry in September.
+The UK Government has set national closing and offer dates for applications for normal admissions.
+These dates only apply to applications year 7 entry in September of the new academic year.

-National closing - 15 January, preceding entry.
-Applications received by this date will be processed as on time and those received after will be processed as late.
-It is important to understand that Late applications cannot be considered for a place until all on time applicants have been provided with places.
+National closing - 31 October, preceding the year of entry.
+Applications received by LB Newham Pupil Services by midnight on this date will be processed as on time and those received after will be processed as late.
+It is important to understand that late applications cannot be considered for a place until all on time applicants have been provided with places.
 This means families who apply late are greatly reducing their opportunity to gain a place at one of their preferred schools.

-National offer day - 16 April, or first working day after this date where it falls on a weekend.
-This is the date when outcomes are posted; where the application was made online, via the Pan London eadmissions portal the outcome will be available online on that date, where the application was made using a paper application this is the date it will be sent using 1st class mail.
+National offer day -1 March, or first working day after this date where it falls on a weekend or a bank holiday.
+This is the date when outcomes are issued to all on time applicants.
+All applicants are posted an outcome using $1^{st}$ class post on national offer day.
+Where the application was made online, via the Pan London eAdmissions portal the outcome will be available online during the late afternoon/early evening.